cscorley/dissertation/chapters/2_related/4_flt.md

 @Dit-etal_2013a provide a taxonomy and survey of feature location in source code covering the scope of FLTs.
 They identify 89 works related to feature location in their systematic literature survey and extract 7 dimensions for their taxonomy.
-We use the primary dimension, type of analysis, for categorization purposes.
+I use the primary dimension, type of analysis, for categorization purposes.
 The different types of analysis are: dynamic, static, historical (mining), and textual.